Lectures on LHC Physics: LHC phenomenology

 The first four entries in $J_{io}$ correspond to the index $\mu$ or the dimensionality of the Dirac matrices in this vector current.
 The spinor index is contracted between $F_o^T$ and $F_i$.

 As two more arguments $J_{io}$ includes the four-momentum flowing through the gauge boson propagator.
 They allow us to reconstruct $q^\mu$ from the last two entries

-\item[$\cdot$] {\tt IOVXXX}($F_i,F_o,J,g,V$) computes the amplitude of a fermion--fermion--vector coupling using the two external fermionic spinors $F_i$ and $F_o$ and an incoming vector current $J$ which in our case comes from {\tt JIOXXX}.
+\item[$\cdot$] {\tt FFV1\_0}($F_i,F_o,J,g,V$) computes the amplitude of a fermion--fermion--vector coupling using the two external fermionic spinors $F_i$ and $F_o$ and an incoming vector current $J$ which in our case comes from {\tt FFV1\_3}.
 Again, the coupling $g(1:2)$ is a complex array, so we numerically compute

 All spinor and Dirac indices of the three input arguments are contracted in the final result.
-Momentum conservation is not enforced by {\tt IOVXXX}, so we have to take care of it by hand. \end{itemize}
+Momentum conservation is not enforced by {\tt FFV1\_0}, so we have to take care of it by hand. \end{itemize}

-Given the list above it is easy to follow how MadGraph computes the amplitude for $u \bar{u} \to \gamma^* \to \mu^+ \mu^-$.
+Given the list above it is easy to follow how Madgraph computes the amplitude for $u \bar{u} \to \gamma^* \to \mu^+ \mu^-$.
 First, it calls wave functions for all external particles and puts them into the array $W(1:6,1:4)$.
-The vectors $W(*,1)$ and $W(*,3)$ correspond to $F_i(u)$ and $F_i(\mu^+)$, while $W(*,2)$ and $W(*,4)$ mean $F_o(\bar{u})$ and $F_o(\mu^-)$.
+The vectors $W(*,1)$ and $W(*,3)$ correspond to $F_i(u)$ and $F_i(\mu^+)$, while $W(*,2)$ and $W(*,4)$ mean $F_o(\bar{u}$ and $F_o(\mu^-)$.

-The first vertex we evaluate is the incoming quark-photon vertex.
-Given the wave functions $F_i = W(*,1)$ and $F_o = W(*,2)$ {\tt JIOXXX} computes the vector current for the massless photon in the $s$ channel.
-Not much changes if we instead choose a massive $Z$ boson, except for the arguments $m$ and $\Gamma$ in the {\tt JIOXXX} call.
+The first vertex we evaluate is the incoming quark--photon vertex.
+Given the wave functions $F_i = W(*,1)$ and $F_o = W(*,2)$ {\tt FFV1\_3} computes the vector current for the massless photon in the $s$-channel.
+Not much changes if we instead choose a massive $Z$ boson, except for the arguments $m$ and $\Gamma$ in the {\tt FFV1\_3} call.
 Its output is the photon current $J_{io} \equiv W(*,5)$.

 The last step combines this current with the two outgoing muons coupling to the photon.
 Since this number gives the final amplitude, it should return a complex number, not an array.
-MadGraph calls {\tt IOVXXX} with $F_i = W(*,3)$ and $F_o = W(*,4)$, combined with the photon current $J = W(*,5)$.
+Madgraph calls {\tt FFV1\_0} with $F_i = W(*,3)$ and $F_o = W(*,4)$, combined with the photon current $J = W(*,5)$.
 The result {\tt AMP} is copied into {\tt JAMP} without an additional sign which could have come from the relative ordering of external fermions in different Feynman diagrams contributing to the same process.

 The only remaining sum left to compute before we square {\tt JAMP} is the color structure, which in our simple case means one color structure with a color factor $N_c=3$.